Hind bint Utba: Biography

-Conflict with Muhammad

 From 613 to 622, Muhammad preached the message of Islam publicly in Mecca.
 As he gathered converts, he and his followers faced increasing opposition.
 In 622 they emigrated to the distant city of Yathrib, now known as Medina.
-In 624, Muhammad organized an attack on the caravan led by Hind and her husband, Abu Sufyan, that was traveling to Syria for trade purposes.
+In 624, Muhammad organized an attack on the caravan led by Hind and her husband, Abu Sufyan, that was travelling to Syria for trade purposes.
 Once they got word of the incoming attack, Abu Sufyan put word out to organize a Meccan army to defend the caravan.
 This led to the Battle of Badr.
 The Muslims defeated the Meccans and Hind's father, son, brother and uncle were all killed in that battle.

 Hind accompanied the Meccan forces to the Battle of Uhud.
-She was among the women who sang and danced, urging on their warriors.
+She was among the women who sang, urging on their warriors.